qatrainingjaguila/CNEDevOps/README.md

 ![ERD][erd1]

+Terraform is used to provision the RDS instances, Test VM and CI Server VM.
+Ansible is used to remotely set up the VM environments and Jenkins is used to automate the testing and deployment.
+The Jenkins pipeline will be set up using webhooks to trigger a build every time a push is made to the VCS(Github).
+It will then test the new code, and push to dockerhub if successful.
+The latest image is then pulled down by Kubernetes to update the live application.

+## Application
 The application is a Flask app running in 2 microservices(frontend and backend).
 * When a request is made to the app, the frontend service makes a GET request to the backend service.
 * The backend service using a database connection to quey the database and return a result.